typedb/typedb-ml/kglib/kgcn/README.md

 session.close()
 ```

-There is also a [full example](https://github.com/graknlabs/kglib/tree/master/examples/kgcn/animal_trade) which outlines retrieving sample concepts with labels and working with separate keyspaces for training and testing.
+There is also a [full example](https://github.com/graknlabs/kglib/tree/master/examples/kgcn/animal_trade) which outlines retrieving sample Things with labels and working with separate keyspaces for training and testing.

 ## Methodology